blockprotocol/blockprotocol/site/README.md

 Generates a new API key for the authenticated user, and revokes any others.

+- Request Body:

+  - `displayName`: a display name for the API key

 - Request Response:
   - `apiKey`: the key itself, a string.